eduarddanziger/rmq-to-rest-api-forwarder/PODMAN.md

   - `docker ps`, `docker logs -f rmq-forwarder`, curl `http://localhost:8080/health`

 Tips
-- Use immutable tags (version, commit SHA) to avoid confusion with `latest`.
+- Use immutable tags (version or commit SHA) to avoid confusion with `latest`.
 - For private repos: `docker login` on target machine.
 - Images pushed by Podman are OCI-compliant and run unmodified on Docker Desktop.